19-20 School Year

 - Restorative Practices team, Problem Solving Teams and Child Study

-- Coordinate and help facilitate Equity Leadership Team within the school to ensure effective implementation and continuous improvement of the school-wide programs and policies to improve school climate and culture
+- Member of the Equity Leadership Team within the school to ensure effective implementation and continuous improvement of the school-wide programs and policies to improve school climate and culture

-- Aim to establish healthy relationships between school staff and families by encouraging communication between teachers and parent/guardian(s), help facilitate family meetings and provide resources as needed.
+- Aim to establish healthy relationships between school staff and special education families by encouraging communication between teachers and parent/guardian(s), help facilitate family meetings and provide resources as needed.

 - Develop an understanding and be able to help implement initiatives around Restorative Practices, Culturally Relevant Teaching and Student Engagement.